JAS-39 Gripen

 The Empire Test Pilots' School (ETPS) in the United Kingdom uses the Gripen as its advanced fast jet platform for training test pilots from around the world.

-Potential and future operator
+Potential and future operators

 Brazil